Circuits

 • tag_prefix (str, optional) – Prefix to prepend to circuit tags for identification.
 Defaults to “”.

-• precision (int, optional) – Number of decimal places for parameter values in the QASM output.
-Defaults to 8.
+• precision (int | None, optional) – Number of decimal places for parameter values in the QASM output.
+If None, uses the precision set on this MetaCircuit instance.
+Defaults to None.

 Returns:

-A new Circuit instance with parameters substituted and proper
+A new CircuitBundle instance with parameters substituted and proper

 tags for identification.